 If You Have Not Filed Yet

 If you know divorce is unavoidable but you have not begun the process yet, there are some facts that make it advisable to file bankruptcy before divorce.
-Filing before the divorce is underway allows you and your spouse to file jointly.
+Filing before the divorce underway allows you and your spouse to file jointly.
 As a result, certain debts can be resolved as part of the bankruptcy.
 That will allow those debts to be taken off of the table when you are settling property and debts as part of your divorce.
 Furthermore, there will only be one filing fee if you file jointly.

-When the marriage has broken down beyond the point of the two of you agreeing to file bankruptcy jointly, you can still choose to file on your own.
+When the marriage has broken down beyond the point of the two of you agree to file bankruptcy jointly, you can still choose to file on your own.
 Although one of our experienced attorneys can give you more personalized advice, filing individually often makes more sense after the divorce is complete.
 It might be difficult to know which debts you will be assigned responsibility for in the divorce, and it is better to know for sure by waiting until the court has entered the final divorce judgment.

 Divorcing And Choices For Filing Bankruptcy